mortcanty/CRC5Docker/README.md

 For LLM enthusiasts an experimental RAG (retrieval augmented generation) version of the Docker container can be pulled and run with

-    docker run -d -p 8888:8888 -p 7860-7869:7860-7869 -v <path-to-crc5imagery>:/home/imagery/ --name=crc5_rag
+    docker run -d -p 8888:8888 -p 7860-7869:7860-7869 -v <path-to-crc5imagery>:/home/imagery/ --name=crc5_rag mort/crc5docker_rag
-            mort/crc5docker_rag

 which includes an additional JupyterLab notebook to query the textbook's content informally.
-Since the LLM is running locally on a CPU, the response time is very slow (minutes).
-While the model usually does its best, the retrieved content is limited by the LLM prompt window so the generated answers are often misleading.
-If you use the cloud version (see the RAG Notebook), response time is in seconds and the answers are much more reliable and pertinent.
+If the LLM is running locally on a CPU, the response time is very slow (minutes). and the generated answers are often misleading.
+If you use a cloud version (see the RAG Notebook), response time is in seconds and the answers are much more reliable and pertinent.
+A (free) ollama account is required.

 __Book Summary__